Kentucky Fried What? KFC will test a vegetarian alternative in UK

 Kentucky Fried What?

-KFC has announced that it will break its with meat-loving tradition and begin testing a vegetarian alternative to chicken later this year in the United Kingdom.
+KFC has announced that it will break with its meat-loving tradition and begin testing a vegetarian alternative to chicken later this year in the United Kingdom.

 They're not just winging it: The US fast food chain said the move is in line with its UK commitment to reduce calories per serving by 20% by 2025.